AVA Wines of Sonoma County: Moon Mountain Wine Region and Appellation

-One of the few AVAs in the Mayacamas mountain range—which divides Sonoma County from the Napa Valley—the Moon Mountain District inhabits the eastern hills of the central Sonoma Valley AVA, directly opposite the east-facing Sonoma Mountain AVA.
+One of the few AVAs in the Mayacamas mountain range — which divides Sonoma County from the Napa Valley — the Moon Mountain District inhabits the hills of the central Sonoma Valley AVA, opposite the Sonoma Mountain AVA.

 The Lay of the Land

-Though only designated an AVA in 2013—with only 1,500 of its 17,663 acres planted to grapevines—the Moon Mountain District contains one of Sonoma County’s oldest and most prestigious vineyards.
+Designated an AVA in 2013, with roughly 1,500 of its 17,663 acres planted to grapevines at last count, the Moon Mountain District contains one of Sonoma County’s oldest and most prestigious vineyards.

 Monte Rosso